 Ease of Use in Multiple Burials

-The Tracker 2 is a pretty no frills product and its lightning quick processor along with its simple, easy to use design and lack of controls are its best features.
+The Tracker2 is a relatively no-frills product, and its lightning-quick processor, along with its simple, easy to use design and lack of controls, are its best features.

-The Tracker 2 is a good option for any type of backcountry user from expert to beginner, because of its speed and ease of use.
-We think the Tracker 2 is an especially good product for newer users or folks who just plain don't practice enough and will likely find their victim faster with this beacon in the moment of stress.
-For guides or group leaders, the Tracker 2 is a good option, but not a great one.
-For more advanced users who need or want more out of their beacon than simple search and send functions we would recommend the Pieps DSP Pro, Ortovox S1+ or the Mammut Pulse Barryvox.
-For folks who want a good triple antenna and a flagging featured beacon but don't want to spend a lot check out our new OutdoorGearLab Top Pick the Pieps DSP Sport.
+The Tracker2 is a good option for any backcountry user, from expert to beginner, because of its speed and ease of use.
+We think the Tracker2 is an excellent product for newer users or folks who don't practice enough.
+For guides or group leaders, the Tracker2 is a good option, but not the best.
+For more advanced users who need or want more out of their beacon than simple search and send functions, we'd recommend other options in our fleet.

 All things considered, it performs very well for its price.
 While it held an award for more than half a decade, it most recently lost it to the BCA Tracker S, which isn't vastly superior to the Tracker2 but is nicer and easily worth the extra money.

 Even though this model is more than ten years old, the Tracker2 is still one of the quickest and easiest to use for finding a single beacon, which is what most backcountry users are faced with.
 The only thing that kept it from scoring higher were its shortcomings in multiple burial situations and its below-average range.
 We would remind most users not to focus too much on additional features they are unlikely to use.
 It remains among the fastest models currently on the market, and its precision in the bracketing stage is top-tier.
 While you can buy a higher-performing beacon, the Tracker2 remains a tried and true option that is solid and dependable.